BudacaB/CS50x/Lecture4/Lecture4.md

 & - AddressOf operator (what's the address?)

-\* - operator for 'go to the address'
+\* - operator for 'go to the address' - dereference operator

 ---